Dream Safari Trip: South Africa

 November 2008

-I had always been obsessed with safari animals (elephants, giraffes, rhinos, zebras, etc.) so I was ecstatic when my family decided to take a trip to South Africa for two weeks when my brother and I were in high and middle school, respectfully.
-We flew into and out of Johannesburg, which took 15 hours one way and 18 hours the other, so safe to say we got cozy on those long-haul planes, watching a handful of movies and indulging in a variety of snacks.
+I’ve always been obsessed with safari animals—elephants, giraffes, rhinos, zebras—so I was ecstatic when my family decided to take a two-week trip to South Africa while my brother and I were in high and middle school, respectively.
+Flying into and out of Johannesburg took 15 hours one way and 18 the other, so we got plenty of quality time with movies and snacks on those long-haul planes.

-Once there, we rented a car, which was small, manual hatchback, barely big enough to fit the four of us, our luggage, and two sets of golf clubs, not to mention that South Africans drive on the opposite side of the road (as a former British Colony); thus, the driver's seat was on the opposite side of the car, too, so let's just say that our navigation of the country in a cramped rental were hilarious, yet horrifying at times and we even turned down a road going the wrong way once.
+Once there, we rented a tiny manual hatchback that barely fit the four of us, our luggage, and two sets of golf clubs.
+On top of that, South Africans drive on the opposite side of the road, so the driver’s seat was switched, making our navigation both hilarious and terrifying—we even once turned down a road going the wrong way.

 To Do or Not To Do?

 Definitely do.
-I personally want to get back to Africa ASAP but it's a massive continent, and there's so much more of it that I want to experience.
-South Africa was such an incredible first taste, but I want to visit Cape Town, and Victoria Falls, and so may other incredibly beautiful places this continent has to offer.
+I can’t wait to get back to Africa—it’s such a massive continent, and there’s so much more I want to see.
+South Africa was an incredible first taste, but I’m dreaming of Cape Town, Victoria Falls, and countless other stunning spots.

 Safari's, hot air balloons, the food, a trip of a lifetime!